Redundancy/go-sync/README.md

 After getting on-disk patching working, the next big thing will be to do an http/s blocksource.

+### Performance
+NB: Based on very rough local testing

+We can do about 16 MB/s of rollsum checksums (with a checksum per byte).
+In comparison, we do ~300 MB/s with a checksum per block of over 100 bytes.
+(See the rollsum benchmarks)

+However, this isn't the full picture when it comes to evaluating a file:

+When the file is very similar to the reference file (lots of matches) we get much better performance - this is because we're hitting closer to the 300 MB/s hash performance, and only looking up 1 weak checksum per block.

+When the file isn't very similar, things take much longer (50s vs 200ms) in a comparison that I did... since we're not finding many matching blocks, it's not the merging (that would be more of an issue with the similar file).
+The file was ~8 MB, so we weren't maxing out at 16 MB/s, and the disk wasn't being taxed at the time.

+The conclusion is that the index lookups are likely to be the significant bottleneck in the comparison, even when allowing multiple threads to read the map simultaneously.
+However, it's quite difficult to benchmark the index without semi-real behaviour of things like the checksums to see where it's worth focussing effort.

 ### Testing

 #### Unit tests